stmDAO/smarterp-cai-evaluation/README.md

 ### Software used
 - Spacy for NER annotation
-- Coqui TTS for regular speach synthesis
+- Coqui TTS for regular speech synthesis
 - Bark generative model for audio synthesis
-- ChatGPT for audio generation
+- ChatGPT for text generation

 ## Evaluation